the puzzle

 the puzzle – an impossible task

-Adding additional space to an already ‘full’ tiny two storey Victorian terrace.
-The 1860’s house is located in the beautiful period setting of Carlton, inner city Melbourne on a very small 97m2 piece of land.
+Adding additional space to an already ‘full’ tiny two-storey Victorian terrace seemed like an impossible task.
+The 1860s house is located in the period-setting suburb of Carlton, inner-city Melbourne, on a very small 97 m² piece of land.

 Wooden cabinets and chair in architecturally designed house extension.

-The owners a family of 8 required a rethink of the current spaces to cater for their growing family.
+The owners — a family of eight — required a rethink of the existing spaces to accommodate their growing household.

-The project was resolved by rearranging some key internal spaces, employing multi use areas and filling the house with an extensive amount of built-in joinery storage spaces.
-The building was extended ever so slightly on the ground floor whilst still retaining a usable courtyard.
-A third-floor dormer area was placed within the existing attic space creating capacity for the much-required additional space.
+The project was resolved by rearranging key internal layouts, introducing multi-use areas, and incorporating extensive built-in joinery storage.
+The house was extended ever so slightly at ground level, while still retaining a usable courtyard.
+A third-floor dormer was inserted within the existing attic space, creating much-needed additional room.

-The result is a building which remains unchanged from the street, but hides a secret, that of sizable comfort for a large family amongst modest sized heritage dwellings.
+The result is a home that remains unchanged from the street — yet hides a secret: a surprisingly spacious and comfortable living environment for a large family, nestled among modest heritage dwellings.

 A minimalist white-walled room with wooden cabinets and a bench, reflecting the thoughtful design of an architect.